terra-money/docs/docs/learn/terra-station/get-started/terra-station-desktop.md

     1. Send the tokens from the exchange to your Terra Station wallet address.

-:::warning Waiting times for transfers
+:::{admonition}  Waiting times for transfers
+:class: tip

 When you transfer tokens from an exchange to Terra, some time will pass before the tokens appear in your wallet.
 Don't panic.
 This waiting period is normal and varies depending on the exchange.
 If a transfer does not appear immediately, check back after some time.
 :::